Quentin-bp/ML_Mythology/README.md

 For this project, you mainly need to have python fastapi, uvicorn, supabase and beautifulsoup installed
-For the Web Applciation, you need to have NPM installed
+For the Web Application, you need to have NPM installed
 ```sh
 pip install fastapi
 pip install uvicorn